nesterrovv/software-engineering-basics/README.md

 **Task:**

-Write a script for the [Apache Ant](https://ant.apache.org/) utility that implements compilation, testing, and packaging into a jar-archive of the project code from [laboratory work #5](https://github.com/nesterrovv/Programming/tree/main/Lab5) in the "Programming" discipline.
+Write a script for the [Apache Ant](https://ant.apache.org/) utility that implements compilation, testing, and packaging into a jar-archive of the project code from [laboratory work #2](https://github.com/nesterrovv/web-programming/lab2) in the "Web-programming" discipline.

 My assignment is slightly different from the options given by my classmates due to the fact that [laboratory work #3](http://se.ifmo.ru/courses/web#labs)  in the "Web Programming" discipline (which everyone is invited to test) is not yet ready for me, since I recently transferred to this faculty and have not yet managed to pass the necessary laboratory work.
 However, according to the teacher, you can do the task on any program with some kind of interactive, so I will do it on the specified one.